 We believe that adjusted EBITDA provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
 Nevertheless, use of adjusted EBITDA has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
-Some of these limitations are: (1) although depreciation and amortization are non-cash charges, the capitalized software that is amortized will need to be replaced in the future, and adjusted EBITDA does not reflect cash capital expenditure requirements for such replacements or for new capital expenditure requirements; (2) adjusted EBITDA does not reflect thanges in, or cash requirements for, our working capital needs; (3) adjusted EBITDA does not reflect the potentially dilutive impact of equity-based compensation; (4) adjusted EBITDA does not reflect tax payments or receipts that may represent a reduction or increase in cash available to us; and (5) other companies, including companies in our industry, may calculate adjusted EBITDA alongside our other GAAP-based financial performance measures, net loss and our other GAAP-based financial performance measures, net loss and our other GAAP financial results.
+Some of these limitations are: (1) although depreciation and amortization are non-cash charges, the capitalized software that is amortized will need to be replaced in the future, and adjusted EBITDA does not reflect cash capital expenditure requirements for such replacements or for new capital expenditure requirements; (2) adjusted EBITDA does not reflect changes in, or cash requirements for, our working capital needs; (3) adjusted EBITDA does not reflect the potentially dilutive impact of equity-based compensation; (4) adjusted EBITDA does not reflect tax payments or receipts that may represent a reduction or increase in cash available to us; and (5) other companies, including companies in our industry, may calculate adjusted EBITDA or similarly titled measures differently, which reduces the usefulness of the metric as a comparative measure.
+Because of these and other limitations, you should consider adjusted EBITDA alongside our other GAAP-based financial performance measures, net loss and our other GAAP financial results.
 The following table presents a reconciliation of adjusted EBITDA to net loss, the most directly comparable GAAP measure, for each of the periods indicated.

-Year Ended December 31, hs Ended e 30, 2013 2014 2015 2015 2016 (in thousand s) (unau dited) Net loss \$ (889) \$ (623) \$(10,824) \$ (3,204) \$ (6,029) Interest expense, net 292 348 537 244 311 Provision for (benefit from) income taxes 118 (89) (562) (188) (110) Depreciation and amortization expense 2,455 2,512 5,976 2,529 3,701 Stock-based compensation expense 176 376 1,522 358 1,406 Total net adjustments \$3,041 \$3,147 \$ 7,473 \$ 2,943 \$ 5,308 Adjusted EBITDA \$2,152 \$2,524 \$ (3,351) \$ (261) \$ (721)
+Year Ended December 31 Six Mont Jun hs Ended e 30, 2013 2013 2014 2015 2014 2015 2015 2016 s) (unau dited) Net loss \$ (889) \$ (623) \$(10,824) \$ (3,204) \$ (6,029) Interest expense, net 292 348 537 244 311 Provision for (benefit from) income taxes 118 (89) (562) (188) (110) Depreciation and amortization expense 2,455 2,512 5,976 2,529 3,701 Stock-based compensation expense 176 376 1,522 358 1,406 Total net adjustments \$3,041 \$3,147 \$ 7,473 \$ 2,943 \$ 5,308 Adjusted EBITDA \$2,152 \$2,524 \$ (3,351) \$ (261) \$ (721)

 (3) Adjusted gross margin represents gross profit plus stock-based compensation and amortization expenses related to acquisitions.
 Adjusted gross margin is a measure used by management to understand and evaluate our core operating performance and trends and to generate future operating plans.
-The exclusion of stock-based compensation expense and amortization expenses related to acquisitions facilitates comparisons of our operating performance on a period-to-period basis.
+The exclusion of stock-based compensation expenses and amortization expenses related to acquisitions facilitates comparisons of our operating performance on a period-to-period basis.
 Adjusted gross margin is not a measure calculated in accordance with GAAP.
-We believe that adjusted gross margin provides useful information to investors and others in understanding and evaluating our operating generating results in the same maner as our management and board of directors.
+We believe that adjusted gross margin provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
 Nevertheless, our use of adjusted gross margin has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
 You should consider adjusted gross margin alongside our other GAAP-based financial performance measures, gross profit and our other GAAP financial results.
 The following table presents a reconciliation of adjusted gross margin to gross profit, the most directly comparable GAAP measure, for each of the periods indicated.

-Year Ended December 31 Six Months Ended June 30, 2013 2014 2015 2015 2016 (in thousands) (unaudited) Gross profit \$ 21,341 \$ 30,332 \$ 38,931 \$ 18,268 \$ 24,483 Stock-based compensation expense 48 82 150 57 89 Amortization expense related to acquisitions 23 249 2,003 739 1,185 Adjusted gross margin \$ 21,412 \$ 30,663 \$ 41,084 \$ 19,064 \$ 25,757
+Year Ended December 31 Six Mont June 2013 2014 2015 2015 2016 · (unau dited) Gross profit \$ 21,341 \$ 30,332 \$ 38,931 \$ 18,268 \$ 24,483 Stock-based compensation expense 48 82 150 57 89 Amortization expense related to acquisitions 23 249 2,003 739 1,185 Adjusted gross margin \$ 21,412 \$ 30,663 \$ 41,084 \$ 19,064 \$ 25,757